WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-10-18-automatically-scale-your-aks-cluster.md

 <script src="https://gist.github.com/WolfgangOfner/85d33d24e9789cec071faff5588f544a.js"></script>

-The cluster autoscaler has a wide range of settings that can be configued using the cluster-autoscaler-profile flag.
+The cluster autoscaler has a wide range of settings that can be configured using the cluster-autoscaler-profile flag.
 For a full list of all attributes and their default values, see <a href="https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#using-the-autoscaler-profile" target="_blank" rel="noopener noreferrer">the official documentation</a>.
 The default values are usually good, except that I would like to scale down faster.
 Therefore, I change two settings of the cluster autoscaler profile:

 <script src="https://gist.github.com/WolfgangOfner/b9e129c469cf63c919fc51347f0dce08.js"></script>